braveulysses/broker-groovy-sign-in-sample/README.md

 * Java 8 is required.
 * Data Broker 6.0.0.0 and up is required.
-* For simplicity's sake, this sample application does not produce a graphical UI.
-One may be added later.
 * The application does not support encrypted ID tokens.
 This is left as an exercise for the reader.